jason971122/Measuring-Aera-and-Perimeter-of-Brachiopod/README.md

 1. Try to take photos at a vertical Angle with a pure-color background(recommend black);
 2. The fossils are arranged as neatly as possible;
-3. Keep some distance between the fossils;
+3. Keep some distance between the fossils.